lottemarava/S24-IoT-SmartRoom/README.md

 2.**Motion Detection:** Utilizes a motion sensor that turns the lights up when a person is detected getting up, ensuring safe navigation during the night.

-3.**Data Logging:** Saves activity data to Firebase, accessible via a Flutter app
+3.**Data Logging:** Saves activity data to Firebase, accessible via a Flutter app.

 4. **Real-Time Notifications**: Sends instant notifications through FCM for relevant events, ensuring timely alerts.